The Employment Law Review: Italy

 Also, by means of Legislative Decree No. 108 of 28 June 2012 implementing Directive 2009/50/CE, non-EU nationals who are highly qualified may obtain a visa that is not subject to the immigration threshold (the EU Blue Card).

 Finally, European regulations (Directive 2014/67/EC concerning the secondment of employees in the European Union) have been enacted to ensure more control and better protection for posted employees.
-In Italy, the Directive has been implemented by Legislative Decree No. 136 of 17 July 2016 providing for new obligations in terms of advance communication, and imposes material sanctions in the event of breach, and new measures aimed at preventing unlawful secondment of employees.
-The Decree applies to any Member State's company seconding one or more employees to another company – even belonging to the same group – or to another business unit, as well as to temporary agency workers hired by temporary work agencies established in a Member State and seconding their employees to a user company with its registered office or a business unit in Italy.
+The Directive has been implemented in Italy by Legislative Decree No. 136 of 17 July 2016 providing for new obligations in terms of advance communication, and imposes material sanctions in the event of breach and new measures aimed at preventing unlawful secondment of employees.
+The Decree applies to a company in any Member State that is seconding one or more employees to another company – even belonging to the same group – or to another business unit, as well as to temporary agency workers hired by temporary work agencies established in a Member State and seconding their employees to a user company with its registered office or a business unit in Italy.

 The employer's power to unilaterally impose rules of conduct is subject to a number of limitations provided by the Constitution (such as the principle of equality and non-discrimination and the right of defence), laws and collective agreements.

-As such, a code of conduct, as well as any global policies, should be posted within the employer's premises, and an Italian translation should be provided so that employees are aware of the code and understand it.
-Since the Workers' Statute expressly requires the display of the code of conduct, any other form of distribution of the document (such as via the company intranet) may be deemed insufficient by an employment tribunal if the employee challenges the sanctions.
+A code of conduct, as well as any global policies, should be posted within the employer's premises, and an Italian translation should be provided (if necessary) so that employees are aware of the code and understand it.
+Since the Workers' Statute expressly requires that the code of conduct is displayed, any other form of distribution of the document (such as via the company intranet) may be deemed insufficient by an employment tribunal if the employee challenges the sanctions.

 Individual and collective dismissals of female employees during pregnancy and for one year after the birth of the child are null and void, irrespective of whether the employer was aware of the employee's pregnancy.
 The only exceptions to this general ban are: just cause of dismissal, closing down of the employer's activities or of the business unit where the working mother works, termination of a fixed-term contract, and failure to successfully complete a probationary period.
 The same protection against dismissal is afforded to the father, in the event of the mother's death or disability, or if he has been assigned the relevant custody.